quarkslab/diffing-portal/index.rst

 last refinement steps of the disassembly before decompilation.
 As such, diffing is usually performed at function level.
 Diffing aims at computing an assignment between functions from primary to secondary.
 The assignment is usually 1-to-1 but by means of optimization or obfuscation functions can be inlined or splitted.
-As such some utilities tries computing an M-to-N mapping between functions [TODO: REFS].
+As such some utilities tries computing an M-to-N mapping between functions.

 Overview